-In 2017 alone, China was responsible for 67% of all ecommerce sales worldwide, while in Europe, Sweden came out 2nd in the leader board of countries, with 84% of the population with internet access making online purchases, just 2% below the UK.
+In 2017 alone, China was responsible for 67% of all ecommerce sales worldwide.
+In Europe, meanwhile, Sweden came out 2nd in the leader board of countries, with 84% of the population with internet access making online purchases, just 2% below the UK; an impressive margin.

 Tailor to Local Expectations